 As the economy slowly re-opens, businesses need to plan for restarting operations.
 Those who require their staff to work in a common location will need to ensure their employees, customers and partners feel safe and can trust that they will be returning to a healthy and clean work environment, both for the near future and for potential second or third waves of infection.

-The spread of COVID-19 is generally understood to be through close proximity – by both droplets (within 1-2 meters) and surface transmission.
-There is little evidence at this time to support airborne transmission, but there is also no definitive proof it is not a contributing transmission path – transmission through HVAC systems is not adequately tested or documented and available resources (such as ASHRAE) appear to favour an abundance of caution in making any recommendations due to this lack of testing.
+The spread of COVID-19 is generally understood to be through close proximity – by respiratory droplets and aerosols created when an infected person coughs, sneezes, sings, shouts, or talks, and surface transmission.
+Transmission through HVAC systems is not adequately tested or documented, and available resources (such as ASHRAE) appear to favour an abundance of caution in making any recommendations due to this lack of testing.
 Our engineers and technology strategists have been exploring the impact of COVID-19 on building design.
 Here are some considerations for building owners and tenants.

 Improving Air Quality In a typical office building, indoor air is comprised of roughly 25% outdoor air.
 The rest is recirculated and filtered.
 It will be important to understand what upgrades may be necessary for the building’s HVAC and Building Automation System (BAS), as well as current and emerging technologies to enhance these systems.
 Simple building operation and system adjustments A first stage of re-entry can include the following, relatively simple adjustments to normal building operation: